-Professor Jovan Scott Lewis started the Berkeley Black Geographies Project in 2016 after joining the Geography Department at the University of California, Berkeley.
+The Berkeley Black Geographies Project started in 2016.
 The idea of the project is to advance a contemporary understanding of Geography and other disciplinary analyses of spatial relations through the centering of Blackness.
 The project is a collaborative effort, with faculty colleagues Brandi Thompson Summers and Sharad Chari, working across the areas of programming, pedagogy, and publishing.

 The project was inspired by and is a contribution to the deep commitment and work of the group of Black geographers organizing and resisting against the AAG's lack of concern for or interest in the issues impacting Black geographers and the work that they did.
 That inattention overlooked the efforts of a generation of Black geographers who worked to institution build within the Association and who did seminal work outside of it.
 Berkeley Geography and its reputation within the discipline meant that it should take responsibility and provide support for the Black Geographies field.
 The need to address the historical challenges of racial and gender disparities expressed by the few Black graduate students within the department at the time also bolstered the determination to start Berkeley Black Geographies.

 The first symposium